 How to Lower Call Center Turnover Rates for Good

-This article looks at the reasons for high call center attrition rates, and offers effective solutions for lowering your rates.
+This article looks at the reasons for high call center turnover rates (also known as attrition), and offers effective solutions for lowering your rates.

 What is turnover rate?

-Turnover rate – or agent attrition – in a contact center is the percentage of workers who leave the organization each year.
+Turnover rate – or agent attrition – in a contact center is the percentage of employees leaving the organization each year.
 Bringing down this figure has traditionally been one of the key challenges of contact center managers in all industries.

 Call Center Turnover Rate Statistics